bugfender/bugfender-maui/README.md

 ```
 * Replace *YOUR APP KEY* with your Bugfender app key.
 * For more information, have a look at the [Android SDK reference](http://www.javadoc.io/doc/com.bugfender.sdk/android).

+**Note:** if using Xamarin Studio you might have

+## Updating

+This repository contains the Bugfender iOS and Android SDKs, which can be updated anytime and maybe are not updated here.
+At the moment of writing this, the SDKs used are:

+* Android 0.5.3
+* iOS 0.3.22

+### Updating iOS

+Follow these steps for updating:

+* Download the latest version of the [iOS SDK from GitHub](https://github.com/bugfender/BugfenderSDK-iOS).
+* Rename `BugfenderSDK.framework/BugfenderSDK` to `libBugfenderSDK.a` and copy it to `BugfenderBinding.iOS`
+* Update `BugfenderBinding.iOS/ApiDefinition.cs` by using [Objective Sharpie](https://developer.xamarin.com/guides/cross-platform/macios/binding/objective-sharpie/).
+Manually check which are the methods updated and merge them.

+### Updating Android

+Follow these steps:

+* Download the latest version of the [Android SDK from Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cbugfender).
+You need the `aar` file.
+* Replace the exising `aar` file in `BugfenderBinding.Droid/Jars` with the recently downloaded file.

+## Known limitations / To Do

+Xamarin integration could be better, here are a few things that can be done:

+* If using `Console` to write logs in your project, you will not get those logs in Bugfender.
+This is because logs are not being sent to Logcat/NSLog and thus Bugfender can not intercept them.
+The only solution to that is to call `Bugfender` class directly for logging.
+* If using `Trace`/`Debug` to write logs in your project, you will not get those logs in Bugfender.
+This is because logs are supressed from the application output when compiled for Release.
+The only solution to that is to call `Bugfender` class directly for logging or maybe writing a `TraceListener` class.
+* Provide a uniform interface between iOS and Android so that Bugfender can be used the same regardless of the platform.
+Ideally, provide a way that (platform-independent) shared projects can use it.
+* Publish as a NuGet to make integration easier.
+* Publish to Xamarin Components.

+If you feel like contributing in any of these areas please [contact us](https://bugfender.com/contact) or submit pull-requests and we will love you for that!